despado/pulley/README.md

 * Integrate with [gkraken](https://gitlab.com/leinardi/gkraken) or similar for a nice UI to set fan curves
-* Package this up so that it is easy to install
+* Package this up with proper installation rather than bodged together shell script
 * CPU temperature display on Z series
 * Set the ring color based on temperature on X series